MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/command-line-activity-wizard.md

     |Trademark|Specifies a trademark for the assembly, which appears as “Legal trademarks” in Windows Explorer properties|
     |Version|Specifies the assembly version and file version.
 These appear in Windows Explorer properties as **File version** and **Product version**.<br /><br /> The version number has four parts as follows:<br /><br /> <major version\>.<minor version\>.<build number\>.<revision\>|

-6. Select **OK** when you are done entering assembly information.
+6. Select **OK** when you're done entering assembly information.

 7. Select **Next**.
 The **Commands** page displays.

 8. Add one or more commands by following the instructions provided in [Adding Commands to an Assembly](command-line-activity-wizard.md#adding-commands-to-an-assembly).

 9. When you've completed the definition of your activity, select **OK**.
-The dialog closes and your new activity is added to the list on the **Commands** page.
+The dialog closes, and your new activity is added to the list on the **Commands** page.
 If you need to go back and edit a command, select the command in the list and select Edit.
 If you need to delete a command, select the command in the list and select **Remove**.

 10. When you're finished adding and modifying commands, select **Next**.
 The assembly file specified at the start of the wizard is compiled, and when the process is complete, the final wizard page displays.